 Blend until completely smooth and drink up!
 It’s really delicious!

-Maca root powder is an amazing adaptogen with a slight nutty flavor that’s perfect for smoothies.
+Maca root powder is an amazing adaptogen with a slightly nutty flavor that’s perfect for smoothies.
 It’s an excellent herb for balancing hormone levels and supporting the endocrine system.
 I love having it in the morning to help gently boost energy levels, regulate blood sugar, and reduce cortisol levels.

 Reishi mushroom contains high amounts of pantothenic acid which is a key nutrient for adrenal hormone balance and is also an effective herb for those with adrenal burnout, nervousness, anxiety, and sleeplessness.
 It relieves stress and boosts immunity.